Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

 \subsubsection{Comparison with observations}

-We proceed by comparing the extracted profile with two known dwarf galaxies, Cetus and Andromeda XXI, that orbit the Milky Way and Andromeda, respectively, and exhibit the most similar density gaps (See Figure \ref{CFAcompa}).
+We proceed by comparing the extracted $\psi$DM and CDM G1 profiles with two known dwarf galaxies, Cetus and Andromeda XXI, that orbit the Milky Way and Andromeda, respectively, and exhibit the most similar density gaps (see Figure \ref{CFAcompa}).
 In the left panel, the profiles are normalized based on their stellar peak density, while the right panel is additionally normalized by their respective transition radii.
 The black profiles represent the mean stellar profile of all Local Group dwarf spheroidal galaxies \citep{Pozo:2023}.
-The right panel demonstrates that the extracted $\psi$DM stellar profile (blue profile) aligns well with a real observed stellar profile, Andromeda XXI (red profile).
-This indicates that the extracted profile can reproduce observed dSph structures, in contrast to the CDM profiles.
+The right panel demonstrates that the extracted $\psi$DM stellar profile (blue profile) aligns well with a real observed stellar profile, Andromeda XXI (orange profile).
+This indicates that the extracted profile can reproduce observed dSph structures, in contrast to the CDM profile, here represented in red.

 Furthermore, this panel reveals that the inner portions of the profiles are in good agreement, suggesting that they are consistent with a solitonic core.
-However, it's crucial to note that Andromeda XXI and the extracted profile are at different redshifts, 5.5 and 0 respectively.
+However, it is crucial to note that Andromeda XXI and the extracted profile are at different redshifts, 5.5 and 0 respectively.
 This indicates that the extracted profile still has much more time to evolve, and its final core-halo structure at redshift 0 could substantially change over time.